mongodb/docs/source/core/replication.rst

 </reference/replica-configuration>`, and :js:func:`rs.reconfig()` to
 modify the configuration of an existing replica set.

-.. [#master-slave] MongoDB provides "conventional" master/slave
+.. [#master-slave] MongoDB also provides conventional master/slave replication.
+Master/slave replication operates by way of the same mechanism as replica sets, but lacks the automatic failover capabilities.
+While replica sets are the recommended solution for production, a replica set can support only 12 nodes in total.
-   replication, in addition to :term:`replica sets <replica set>`.
-Master/slave replication operates by way of the same mechanism, but lacks the automatic set administration and failover capabilities.
-While replica sets are the recommended solution for production replication, a replica set can only support 12 total nodes.
-If your requires deployment more than 11 :term:`slave`, you will need to use master/slave replication and configure failover and recovery within your application.
+   If your deployment requires more than 11 :term:`slave` nodes, you'll need to use master/slave replication.

 .. _replica-set-node-configurations: